jankowski-gael/MaterialDesignLite/README.md

 Most of them can be easily added via a file library but one file need to be explicitely added because this file change depending on the colors you wish for your application.

 For now MDL Seaside is based on version 1.3.0 of Google's Material Design Lite.

+## Check if MDL is running

+* Open Seaside Control panel
+* If there is no HTTP running, start it.
+* If there is no HTTP, add ZnZincServerAdaptor and start it.
+* Check the demo running at: [http://localhost:8080/MDLComponentsDemoApplication](http://localhost:8080/MDLComponentsDemoApplication)

+# Using MDL

 ### Add the right libraries and file